-C) What is an acoustic carpet
+What is an Acoustic Carpet?

 Most carpets have low thread counts and a sealed back.
 They are nice looking low cost and liquids can’t penetrate through the carpet and wet the underlayment and the flooring below.
 For normal residential life this is a good thing.
 For high end audio, it’s a bad thing.
 A low thread count, sealed carpet reflects sound, and it’s just about as bad as having no carpet at all.